NSHipster/articles/2013-02-11-nsurlcache.md

 > Applications that do not have special caching requirements or constraints should find the default shared cache instance acceptable.
 An application with more specific needs can create a custom NSURLCache object and set it as the shared cache instance using setSharedURLCache:.
 The application should do so before any calls to this method.

-Those having such special caching requirements can set a shared URL cache in `-application:didFinishLaunchingWithOptions:` on iOS, or  `–applicationDidFinishLaunching:` on Mac OS X:
+Those having such special caching requirements can set a shared URL cache in `-application:didFinishLaunchingWithOptions:` on iOS, or  `–applicationDidFinishLaunching:` on OS X:

 ~~~{objective-c}
 - (BOOL)application:(UIApplication *)application